daniel-arenas-ror/owl-scholarship-ai/owl-web/README.md

 # owl-web

 React + TypeScript + Vite + Tailwind CSS v4.
-The chat UI.
+The chat UI — or, when owl-admin's
+`AI_SCHOLARSHIP_AGENT` feature flag is off, a plain scholarship list + search bar instead.
+See `App.tsx`.

 ## Run with the rest of the stack